Treat your body like an old lady.

 Redemption from the world of don'ts

-The moment you're pregnant, you're handed a full 8.5x11" sheet of paper printed out with the don'ts of pregnancy.
+Most of the pregnancy "no's" are myths.
 I highly urge you to ask why and do your own in-depth research on the actual risks and make your own informed decisions.
-Top Google search results, common pregnancy websites, and pregnancy apps all spurt the same "dangers"--you'll have to dig really, really deep.
-Ask why three levels deep beyond already-summarized articles.
-Find raw data and draw your own conclusions.
+Ask why three levels deep.

 The book Expecting Better: Why Conventional Pregnancy Wisdom is Wrong is life-changing.
 It's written by a female statistician who was frustrated by the same lack of information about pregnancy, gathered worldwide studies about pregnancy, threw out the ones that are confounded by poor demographics, and gives you a better source by which you can make your own decisions.
 The sites expectingscience.com and scienceofmom.com are great too.